 OWP Colombia is a licensed cannabis cultivation, production and distribution (export) company located in Popayán, Colombia (nearest major city is Cali).
 We plan to be a producer of raw cannabis and hemp plant ingredients for both medical and industrial uses across the globe.
 We have received licenses to cultivate, produce and distribute the raw ingredients of the cannabis and hemp plant for medicinal, scientific and industrial purposes.
 Specifically, we are one of the few companies in Colombia to receive all four licenses, including seed use, cultivation of non-psychoactive cannabis, cultivation of psychoactive cannabis, and manufacturing allowing for extraction and export.
 Currently, we own approximately 30 acres and have a covered greenhouse built specifically to cultivate high-grade cannabis and hemp.
 In addition, we have entered into agreements with local farming co-operatives that include small farmers and indigenous tribe members, under which they will cultivate cannabis on up to approximately 140 acres of land using our seeds and propagation techniques, and sell their harvested products to us on an exclusive basis.
-We planted our first crop of cannabis in 2018, which we began harvesting in the first quarter of 2019 for the purpose of further research and development activities and quality control testing of the cannabis we have produced.
-We began generating revenue from the sale of our seeds in the second quarter of 2020.
+We began harvesting cannabis in the first quarter of 2019 for the purpose of further research and development activities, quality control testing and extraction.
+We have been generating revenue from the sale of our seeds since the second quarter of 2020.
+In August 2021, the Company initiated the construction of a vertically integrated extraction facility designed to process the cannabis flower, making the Company one of the first companies in Colombia to, both, hold licenses and the capability to extract high-quality CBD and THC oils.